About me

 Fellowship in pediatric nutrition from UMass Memorial Medical Center

-Recognized as the Young Dietitian of the Year In 2012 from the Massachusetts Dietetic Association
+Recognized as the Young Dietitian of the Year in 2012 from the Massachusetts Dietetic Association